-The recently announced Oracle Solaris 10, 09/10 release introduced a number of significant upgrades to the ZFS file system.
+The recently announced Oracle Solaris 10, 09/10 release (no link, page no longer exists) introduced a number of significant upgrades to the ZFS file system.

 So let’s look at some of the key ZFS improvements that came in this update and figure out why they’re so useful.